ar1tec/WiFi-Analyzer/README.md

 You can find the license text [here](http://www.gnu.org/licenses/gpl-3.0.html).

 ## acknowledgements:
-This Application is Modified application of WiFiAnalyzer(open-source) Application Whic Is Originally developed by VREM Software Development.
+This Application is Modified application of WiFiAnalyzer(open-source) Application Which Is Originally developed by VREM Software Development.

 Link to Source Code Of WiFiAnalyzer(open-source) "https://vremsoftwaredevelopment.github.io/WiFiAnalyzer"